Dante-666/Dante-666/README.md

 🌱 I’m currently learning game development

-👯 I’m looking to collaborate on G3D
+👯 I’m looking to collaborate on random-wallpaper and Warlords

 💬 Ask me about game engines